RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus/readme.md

 - libglu1-mesa-dev
 - g++, if you're already doing C++ development you should have this
 - libglfw-dev, if using system glfw, otherwise this comes prebuilt for 64bit Linux.
 To use the system glfw set the option GLFW_SYSTEM to ON - cmake .. -DGLFW_SYSTEM=ON

-For Eclipse use File->Import->General->Existing Projects into Workspace and select the RuntimeCompiledCPlusPlus directory and import all projects it finds (best not to copy so you can keep everything up to date with git).

 For cmake, create a folder called build in the Aurora directory and run cmake from there followed by make: on Linux run "mkdir build && cd build && cmake .. && make" from Aurora dir.